judsonlmoore/judsonlmoore.com/_posts/trivago/2018-08-21-trivagovibe-summer-2018.markdown

 And so we set up the Roland drums for soundcheck.
 When everything was set, I got behind the drums, and with one beat into the kick drum >BOOM< we all knew we struck gold. **This.
 Drumset.
 Sounds.
 AMAZING.
 Live!** The rest of the night had a fantastic sounding rhythm, which was super easy to mix into everyone else's volume on stage.

-{% cloudinary /assets/images/2018/08/trivagoVibe-Summer-2018-001.jpg alt="Janine (Avocadogate) sound checks on the Roland TD-30KV" %}
+{% cloudinary post-image /assets/images/2018/08/trivagoVibe-Summer-2018-001.jpg alt="Janine (Avocadogate) sound checks on the Roland TD-30KV" %}

 ## Musical talent of trivago: the lineup